skip

 A canine compilation — the dogs have their day:

-Kevin Kling can’t connect with his family’s “Dogs” (3:50), off his collection of Stories off the Shallow End.
+This commentator can’t connect with his family’s canine, off his collection of Stories off the Shallow End.

-In 1984 people told producer Jay Allison about their “Dog’s Dreams” (6:50), produced with Christina Eggloff for their series Animals and Other Stories, with funds from the New York State Council for the Arts and the National Endowment for the Arts.
-More…
+In 1984 people told producer about their dogs and their dog’s dreams, produced with Christina Eggloff for their series Animals and Other Stories, with funds from the New York State Council for the Arts and the National Endowment for the Arts.

 HV041- Christmas Mashup